 You will need to take certain medications during the course of your IVF treatment.
 All medications must be dispensed by a pharmacist and collected from the pharmacy directly.

 If you are eligible for a Medicare rebate for your treatment cycle, you will have to pay a co-payment per prescription.
-Newlife IVF medications are dispensed exclusively by Slade Pharmacy, who will charge $40.30 per prescription medication (price correct as of 1 August 2019).
-Typically, 4–5 prescription medications are required for an IVF or ICSI cycle and 0–2 prescription medications for a frozen embryo transfer cycle.
+Newlife IVF medications are dispensed exclusively by Slade Pharmacy, who will charge $40.30 per prescription medication (price correct as of 1 July 2020).
+Typically, 4–5 prescription medications are required for an IVF or ICSI cycle and 0–2 prescription medications for a frozen embryo transfer cycle (so total medication cost is usually between $200–$400).
 Please be aware that more prescriptions are sometimes required.

 For those patients paying for their treatment privately, all medications will need to be paid for in full.
 The pharmacy will inform you of the amount you need to pay per prescription.